 This New Year’s instead of staying in the bustle of Austin, waiting for the fireworks and drinking to my heart’s content, I thought I would do something different.
 I would backpack into Big Bend National Park and enjoy my New Year’s hiking up ridges and enjoying the views that nature has to offer.

 Table of Contents

 Big Bend is a national park on the west most corner of Texas bordering Mexico.
 The park is unique due to its three biomes in the park the desert, the basin, and the river area.
 Staying at each one will give you a vastly unique experience with the park.
 I opted to go backpacking in the mountains to see the park from above and challenge myself with a difficult hike.

 Gearing Up and Staying Safe

 First of all, Big Bend is a desert, so the most important thing is water.
-I cannot stress enough the importance of bringing all of the water you need for your whole backpacking excursion.
-I personally went with a 10L water bladder that I filled up with 7 liters for a three day two night trip.
+I cannot stress enough the importance of bringing all the water you need for your whole backpacking excursion.
+I personally went with a 10L water bladder that I filled up with 7 liters for a three-day two-night trip.